ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 ## <a name="Paper_Types"></a> Beyond Paper Types: How to Evaluate and Communicate VIS Research Contributions
-Monday, Oct 21: 9:00am-12:20pm
+Monday, October 21: 9:00am-12:20pm

-Bongshin Lee, Microsoft Research, United States
+Bongshin Lee, *Microsoft Research*
-Petra Isenberg, INRIA, France
+Petra Isenberg, *Inria*
-John Stasko, Georgia Tech, United States
+John Stasko, *Georgia Institute of Technology*
-Daniel Weiskopf, University of Stuttgart, Germany
+Daniel Weiskopf, *University of Stuttgart*
-Ross Maciejewski, Arizona State University, United States
+Ross Maciejewski, *Arizona State University*

 Peer review plays a critical role in ensuring and improving the quality of academic research publications, and has a huge influence on culture